AXIHIXA/Memo/notes/system/03-environment-configuration.md

     - See the next section.
   - Clear screen:
     - `cls` is a Windows PowerShell command to clear the terminal.
     - `reset` is a Linux Bash command to reinitialize the terminal, as if it were opened from scratch.
+    - `clear` is a Linux Bash command to clear all previous contents.

 ### ComputeLab Remote Ubuntu